Key differences between 2D and 3D animation: techniques, styles and factors to choose the best option

 In 2D, each frame is usually drawn by hand or with specialized software, requiring traditional artistic skills.

-3D animation involves modeling and animation in virtual environments, using advanced software and hardware to create reusable objects.
+3D animation involves modeling and animation in virtual environments, using advanced programs and hardware to create reusable objects.

-While 2D is usually faster and cheaper, 3D requires more investment, learning time, and technological equipment.
+While 2D is usually faster and cheaper, 3D demands greater investment, learning time and technological equipment.

 Specific advantages of each technique

-2D animation offers a more agile and economical production, ideal for projects with time and budget constraints.
+2D animation offers more agile and economical production, ideal for projects with time and budget constraints.

-Furthermore, it allows for great artistic freedom that favors expressive styles and symbolic or fantastical narratives.
+In addition, it allows great artistic freedom that favors expressive styles and symbolic or fantastic narratives.

 Benefits and applications of 2D animation

-2D animation is recognized for its lower cost and relative speed in production, facilitating the creation of series and short films.
+2D animation is recognized for its lower cost and relative speed in production, facilitating the making of series and short films.

-Its flat and expressive style is perfect for independent video games and projects that require an artistic and cartoonish aesthetic.
+Its flat, expressive style is perfect for independent video games and projects that require an artistic and cartoonish aesthetic.

-This makes it very useful in products where simplicity and visual creativity take priority over realism.
+This makes it widely used in products where simplicity and visual creativity are priorities over realism.

 Advantages and uses of 3D animation

-3D animation stands out for its ability to achieve impressive visual realism through depth and volumetric detail.
+3D animation stands out for its ability to achieve impressive visual realism through depth and volumetric details.

-It allows you to reuse models and animate them from multiple angles, offering great flexibility for film productions or advertising.
+It allows models to be reused and animated from multiple angles, offering great flexibility for film productions or advertising.

-Although it requires a larger investment, it is ideal for projects that demand impressive visual effects and realistic simulations.
+Although it requires greater investment, it is ideal for projects that demand impressive visual effects and realistic simulations.

 Characteristic visual styles

-The visual style of 2D animation is characterized by its flat appearance, vivid colors, and defined lines that highlight expressiveness.
+The visual style of 2D animation is characterized by its flat appearance, bright colors and defined lines that highlight expressiveness.

 Both styles have unique qualities that influence the perception and visual impact of animated productions.